togume/vim/README.md

 * Upgraded version of VIM (through Homebrew)
 * Upgraded version of Git (through Homebrew)
 * VIM 7.3.584+ (YCM dependency)
+* `cmake` which can be installed with the Homebrew, or other methods

 # Recommended
 * [RVM](https://rvm.io/) - Ruby environment manager